Kutch History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The name Kutch is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 Kutch was a name used for a person who because of their physical characteristics and physical abilities was referred to as kedge a Old English word that described someone who was brisk or active.
-A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.

 Early Origins of the Kutch family